 Content helps build customer relationships and thought leadership, empowering your brand and market positioning.
 What does your company stand for?
 What makes your products and services unique?
 Why should I trust your people and organization?
 Using content strategically is a foundation for marketing and business success.

-According to the Content Marketing Institute’s 2019 survey, content marketers have used content in the following ways, in order of success: to create brand awareness, educate audiences, build credibility and trust, and generate leads.
+According to a Content Marketing Institute’s survey, content marketers have used content in the following ways, in order of success: to create brand awareness, educate audiences, build credibility and trust, and generate leads.

 Surprisingly, building subscriber lists ranks much lower at number nine out of 10.
 For B2B organizations, getting e-newsletter subscriptions should be a top priority – the majority of buyers coming to your website are hardly ever ready to purchase immediately.